kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add a means to attach some code to a vector hook
 * TODO Add hook vectors.
 Can change  dbug checks to vector with return if disabled to save on push and asterisk checks.
 Add hook for stack checks to disable.
 Add hooks for some other points such as before and after words
 * TODO Add config feature to select which devices are on specific SPI addresses and have words for easier selection???
-* TODO Conslidate all prompts into a single file to allow for removing duplicates and may even localisation
+* TODO Conslidate all prompts into a single file to allow for removing duplicates and maybe even localisation
 * TODO add ram test to the diags
 * TODO Alt T is duplicated }.
 Free to reuse
 * TODO Alt H is duplicated |.
 Free to reuse